Prince (Prince of Persia): Portrayal

 While many actors have voiced the Prince, Yuri Lowenthal (left, pictured 2013) has voiced the Prince most frequently, with it being one of his favourite roles.
 American actor Jake Gyllenhaal (right, pictured 2019) portrayed the character in the 2010 movie adaptation.

 For the original Prince of Persia, the Prince was animated through rotoscoping based on recorded movements by Mechner's younger brother David.
-The Prince has been voiced by four actors in his various incarnations, most notably beginning with The Sands of Time.
-The known voice actors to have portrayed the Prince are Dave Boat, Yuri Lowenthal, Robin Atkin Downes, Nolan North, Tommy Sim'aan and Dariush Besharat.
-Boat's one performance as the Prince was in Prince of Persia 3D.
-Lowenthal portrayed the Prince in The Sands of Time, The Two Thrones and The Forgotten Sands.
-In an interview, he said that "[he felt] that [he] in a way originated that role".
+The Prince has had multiple voice actors portraying his various incarnations, most notably beginning with The Sands of Time.
+The known voice actors to have portrayed the Prince are Dave Boat (Prince of Persia 3D), Yuri Lowenthal (The Sands of Time series), Robin Atkin Downes (Warrior Within), Nolan North (2008 reboot), and Adam El Hagar (The Lost Crown).

+In an interview about his long-running portrayal, Lowenthal said that "[he felt] that [he] in a way originated that role".
 The Prince became one of Lowenthal's favourite roles, and he was pleased to return to the role for The Forgotten Sands.
 He is also re-recording his voice lines for the upcoming Sands of Time remake.
 According to Lowenthal, his well-received performance put pressure on him in future Prince of Persia games, as he needed to improve his performance while staying true to his original portrayal.
 He felt that this limited his creative freedom with the character after The Sands of Time.
+Lowenthal was announced to reprise his role in a remake of The Sands of Time, in development for several years before its cancellation in 2026.

 Lowenthal did not return to voice the Prince in Warrior Within, being replaced by Downes.
 This change was explained by Ubisoft staff as necessary due to the Prince's more hardened and world-worn portrayal, in addition to the new voice better fitting his redesigned appearance.
 Lowenthal thought it was the right decision given the tonal shift.
 For The Two Thrones, Lowenthal returned to play the role, as fans had stated their preference for his portrayal of the character.
 Downes was originally announced as the voice of the Dark Prince, but the character was voiced in the final game by Rick Miller.
 Miller received the role through the game's voice director Simon Peacock, who was a friend.
 As his first video game role, Miller found it challenging due to the need to record effort and death sounds.